 In fact, there is no immigration rule that clearly tells that you can do Delivery based Stock Trading or Day trading.
 The immigration rules for H1B tell that you need to work full time for your H1B sponsor and maintain status.
 You may do passive investments like Stock Trading.
 But, the passive investments or the time you spend for that cannot be equal to a full-time role like someone working as a Day Trader at a stock brokerage company.

 Paying taxes for Stocks trading gains on H1B visa

 You should pay all required taxes in US for all your Stock earnings.
 No exceptions as it is a source of income for you you are required to pay Taxes to IRS on your income.
-If you have made money or have done any transactions, it is a good idea to go to a tax consultant to get help with filing taxes.
+As an H1B holder, you are subject to standard taxation on capital gains on profits from selling stocks.
+This can be a tricky area, if you are doing a lot of trades and timing varies.
+It is a good idea to go to a tax consultant to get help with filing taxes.

 If you are not sure, it is always best to use tax consultants for filing taxes for stocks, as it can get complicated.
 Because, if you lose money, it is tax deductible and you can get some advantages.
 You may miss some of these nuances, if you file on your own.

 USCIS Rules on H1B holders doing stock trading